- 1 WHAT IS HAZOP?

 - Some of the causes may be trivial hence considered no further.

-- Some deviation with both causes that are conceivable & consequences that are potentially hazardous are noted for action.
+- Some deviation with both causes that are conceivable & consequences that are potentially hazardous is noted for action.

 - The team will make recommendations.